orkunmuti/contractor-event-sourcing/server/README.md

 `POST /contracts/terminateContract`

 Terminates the contract and returns the new state of the contract to the user.
-In this case only the `endDate` changes
+In this case only the `terminationDate` changes and we apply the change to our current array.
+Again `Eventual Consistency` is here as explained above.
+The client sends the contract to be terminated in the request body in `json` format.

+## What happens when client executes and event command through API, for example creating contract?

+- `Receiver`, `Archiver`,`Processor`,`State Reader` are initialized when the express app is started.

+- `Receiver` is responsible of emitting events based on client requests

+- `Archiver` is responsible of logging events

+- `Processor` is responsible of handling events sent by `Receiver`, in our case it updates state db.

+- `State Reader` is responsible of storing events in `key-value` fashion, in our case `contractId` is key and related `events` array is value.

+- Request comes to `/contracts/createContrat` and runs the related `createContract` controller asynchronously.

+- We need to create and event which maps to this command. `ContractCreatedEvent` is created.

+- `Receiver` emits this event

+- `Processor` grabs the event and updates the `State Reader`

+- `Archiver` logs the event

+- `State Reader` is subscribed to change on `contractId`, calls `createReadContract` function to update `diskdb`

+- `DiskDb` checks if there is no duplicate `contractId`, if not saves the new contract to `json` file

+- `createContract` controller returns the `ContractCreatedEvent` event to the client before whole process ends which leads to `Eventual consistency`